supercollider/supercollider/README_WINDOWS.md

 *Note*: the preceding MinGW chapter contains a few details not repeated here.
 You may want to read it if questions arise.

-- add the Qt binaries location at the beginning of the system path (while this is not strictly required, it helps to avoid that potential alternative Qt-installs on your system interfere during install).
+- add the Qt binaries location at the beginning of the environment PATH (while this is not strictly required, it helps to avoid that potential alternative Qt-installs on your system interfere during install).

       SET PATH=C:\Qt\5.5\msvc2013_64\bin;%PATH%